Zacsladden1/noahtrains/README.md

 - ✅ **Improved authentication** error handling for database connectivity issues
 - ✅ **Added fallback behavior** when database is not accessible in production
 - ✅ **Fixed favicon configuration** for production builds
+- ✅ **Upgraded barcode scanner** to react-barcode-scanner for better iPhone 16 compatibility

 ### Environment Variables (Required for Deployment)
 ```